• +91 7821055537, +91 9982201414

 Step 7: Implement Prestige / Reset Mechanism

-• Include reset button
+• Include a reset button

-• Provide visual reward/bonus for rebirth
+• Offer a visual reward or bonus for rebirth

 Step 8: Save and Load System